Papers from both the Annual BC TRCR Symposiums and the Annual MEND Metal Leaching and ARD workshops are available here:

-NEW: 2015 Papers online at UBC.
+NEW: 2018 Papers are now online at UBC.
 If you need assistance, a librarian is there to help.

 All BC Reclamation Symposia papers from 1977 to current are available for free at the University of British Columbia library.
-The UBC library collections have been revised making it much easier to search key subject areas such as native species, revegetation techniques, tailings etc., the author, paper title, and/or year presented (all the way back to 1977) and are provided at this link:
+The UBC library collections have been revised making it much easier to search key subject areas such as native species, revegetation techniques, tailings, mining best practices, environmental monitoring etc., the author, paper title, and/or year presented (all the way back to 1977) and are provided at this link:

 cIRcle is the University of British Columbia’s digital repository for research and teaching materials created by the UBC community and its partners.
 Materials in cIRcle are openly accessible to anyone on the web, and will be preserved for future generations.